katsaii/katsaii.github.io/component/blog/md/safer+gml+globals.md

 # Preface

- - not intended to be preached as a best practice, just one method of managing global state that i fine useful
+This post is not intended to be preached as a "best practice."
+I just wanted to talk about one method of managing global state that I find useful.
+Just like with any problem, you should always consider different approaches based on your current priorities. `d (u _ u.)\`

 # The Problem with Using Global Variables

+ - many problesm with globals
+ - not gonna discuss that in this post
+ - gm is inheritely stateful

  - depends on code evaluation order

-## Solving the problem
+ - initialisation rooms
  - check for variable existence using variable_global_exists
+ - works fine, but can be brittle

 # Avoiding The Problem by using static variables